Sergio Livingstone: Career

 He debuted in the national team at the 1941 South American Championship which took place in Chile, winning 5–0 against Ecuador.
 By the end of the tournament Chile ended third, and Livingstone was considered the best player of the tournament.
 Altogether, Livingstone played between 1941 and 1954 in 52 matches for Chile, which made him the country's record international until 1962, participating in five more South American Championships, totaling 34 matches in this competition, which remains record.
 He also took part in the FIFA World Cup 1950 in Brazil, where Chile exited after the first group phase.
+In the tournament, he was the first goalkeeper to play with short-sleeved shirts, something which would not become commonplace until six decades later.

 At club level he spent 1943 in Argentina playing 30 matches for Racing Club.
 He cut short his time in Argentina for sentimental reasons and rejoined Católica in 1944, winning the national championships of 1949 and 1954.
 After the second title the club had the misfortune to be relegated in the season immediately thereafter, but managed to return to the first division as quickly.
 After a brief spell on loan in 1957 with Colo-Colo he once more returned to Universidad Católica where he finished his career in 1959.

 Following his football career, he became a well-known sports journalist and television personality with Televisión Nacional de Chile, where he remained until his death (more than 60 years).